 - Central visual acuity of 20/200 or less in their better eye with corrective lenses or a visual field defect.

 - Chronic hearing loss so severe that most speech cannot be understood.

 - Extreme difficulty in doing daily life activities, participating in social activities, or getting a job on their own.

 If an individual cannot have their hearing and vision properly measured, but they have severe hearing and visual disabilities that make it extremely difficult to be independent, they may still be eligible for the program.

 If you believe you are eligible for SSP services, contact your local Regional Service Center (RSC).
 They will make sure you qualify and set up an appointment to go over the details of services.
-Each consumer is allowed 25 hours of SSP services per month.
+Consumers are given a set number of hours per month to use depending on need and the goals of each person.
 Additional hours may be approved by LCD upon request.

 Support Service Provider Contractor Responsibilities

 View the Service Provision Manual for the current requirements.

 Interested in Becoming a Support Service Provider (SSP)?

 Anyone interested in becoming and SSP can contact their local Regional Service Center (RSC).
 All SSPs must meet the following requirements: